Gwyrdain/apprentices-workshop/README.md

 * Return to Extended Spec Funs

 ## Rooms
-* No not allow export when bad exits exit.
+* Do not allow export when bad exits exit.

 #Wish List